A word on visiting the Galapagos

 WHY VISIT THE GALAPAGOS?

 A UNESCO World Heritage Site, the volcanic Galapagos Islands are one of the most famous wildlife-watching destinations in the world.
 The archipelago's isolated ecosystem--620 miles from mainland South America, right on the equator where three distinct ocean currents converge--provided the inspiration for Charles Darwin's revolutionary theory of natural selection during the 1830s.
-Many of the species that call the Galapagos home can be found nowhere else on earth, and include marine iguanas, giant tortoises, flightless cormorants, seals and sea lions, dolphins and whales, and the Galapagos penguin, to name but a few.
+Many of the species that call the Galapagos home can be found nowhere else on earth, and include marine iguanas, giant tortoises, flightless cormorants, dolphins, whales, Galapagos penguin, seals and sea lions to name a few.
 This biodiversity has made the archipelago a world-renowned location for snorkeling, bird-watching, and hiking in particular.
-In briefing the world on its decision to select the Galapagos as a World Heritage Site, UNESCO mentioned that part of what makes the Galapagos so unique is the gentle confidence its wildlife has around human visitors.
-In other words, if you visit the Galapagos, you're certain to see the creatures that have made it so famous.
+If you visit the Galapagos, you're certain to see the creatures that have made it so famous, as a World Heritage Site, UNESCO mentioned that part of what makes the Galapagos so unique is the gentle confidence its wildlife has around human visitors.

 The islands themselves are extraordinarily beautiful.
 And each one is different: some beaches boast postcard-perfect white sand, while others clearly reflect their volcanic history.
-Some islands are arid, covered in prickly pear cacti and palo santo trees, while other islands' green highlands are wet and lush.
+Some islands are arid, covered in prickly pear cacti and palo santo trees, while other islands' are green, wet and lush highlands.

 The warm beaches of the Galapagos make the destination an attractive spot for those in search of a relaxing vacation.
 Opportunities for wildlife watching, scuba diving, snorkeling, hiking, kayaking, paddle boarding, and surfing, of course, will keep you as busy as you please.